 We’re sure you’ve already been tempted by this enticingly-named spot – allow yourself to be induced because it’s well worth a visit.
 This chilled-out, rural island off the coast of South Australia is sometimes called ‘Australia’s natural zoo.’
 Why?
 Well, here you can see native wildlife doing their thing out in the open.

 About a third of the island is protected by national parks and conservation areas, so the wildlife has been able to flourish.
 See a wide variety of birds, colonies of sea lions, spot the dolphins in the water, and, of course, spend some time with the kangaroos that give the island its name.
 As an added bonus, some of the world’s best hotels are here, and the food is perfection.

 4. Cradle Mountain Tasmania

 Found within the world-famous Cradle Mountain-Lake St Clair National Park, a hike along the Overland Track will bring you to the iconic Cradle Mountain, one of the most beautiful mountains in the world (but it’s just quite a rainbow mountain..).

-Proclaimed UNESCO World Heritage along with the surrounding area as part of the Tasmanian Wilderness World Heritage Area there is much more to explore in this special – and ancient – place including glacier feed river, tall pine forest, icy streams and even Tasmanian devils if you’re lucky!
+Proclaimed UNESCO World Heritage along with the surrounding area as part of the Tasmanian Wilderness World Heritage Area, there is much more to explore in this unique – and ancient – place, including glacier feed river, tall pine forest, icy streams, and even Tasmanian devils if you’re lucky!

 Rough-around-the-edges yet surprisingly sophisticated when needed, Perth is a city that draws you in a tempts you never to leave.
 So pack your surf-board and forget what other plans you thought you had – once you arrive in Perth, you’re not going to want to leave!